yetanalytics/lrsql/doc/postgres.md

 Using the Postgres implementation of the SQL LRS requires a pre-existing database (unlike the H2 and SQLite implementations, which create the database file if it does not exist).
 Therefore, you need to set up the Postgres user and database before you start using the SQL LRS.

-1. Log into `psql` as a user with user and database creation permissions.
+#### 1. Log into `psql` as a user with user and database creation permissions.

+#### 2. Create User

-2. Create the user that the SQL LRS will use (note the single quotes around the password):
+Create the user that the SQL LRS will use (note the single quotes around the password):
 ```
 postgres=# CREATE USER [username] WITH CREATEDB WITH PASSWORD '[password]';
 ```

+#### 3. Create Database
-3. Log into `psql` as the new user and create the underlying database that SQL LRS will use:
+Log into `psql` as the new user and create the underlying database that SQL LRS will use:
 ```
 % psql -U [username]
 [username]=# CREATE DATABASE [db_name];
 ```

-4. (Optional, but recommended) Connect to the database and create a new schema for all the database objects:
+#### 4. Create Schema (Optional, but recommended)

+Connect to the database and create a new schema for all the database objects:
 ```
 % psql -d [db_name]
 [db_name]=# CREATE SCHEMA IF NOT EXISTS [schema_name];